whoami-anoint/DevOps-Diary/README.md

 📣 **Join the Discussion**: Have questions, ideas, or thoughts to share?
 Visit our [Discussions](https://github.com/whoami-anoint/DevOps/discussions) section.

 🛠️ **Contribute**: Found a typo or want to add more content?
-Open a pull request!
+Open a [pull requests](https://github.com/whoami-anoint/DevOps-Diary/pulls)!
 We appreciate your contributions.

 Let's learn and grow together in the world of DevOps! 🌐